$(s,p)$-harmonic approximation of functions of least $W^{s,1}$-seminorm: Asymptotics as

 In this Appendix we focus on the $(s,1)$-energy, and study the asymptotics as $s\nearrow 1$, proving convergence of $(s,1)$-minimizers to functions of least gradient, both in a pointwise sense and using a $\Gamma$-convergence approach.

-We point out that the asymptotics as $s \nearrow 1$ of fractional seminorms, nonlocal energies, the fractional perimeter and~$s$-minimal sets, both in a pointwise and in the $\Gamma$-convergence sense, have been studied in various papers.
-See~\cite{BBM,brect,davila,gammaconv,ponce,spectr1,spectr2,ngu} for further references and details.
+We point out that the asymptotics as $s \nearrow 1$ of fractional seminorms, nonlocal energies, the fractional perimeter and~$s$-minimal sets, both in a pointwise and in the $\Gamma$-convergence sense, have been studied in numerous papers.
+See~\cite{regularity,uniform,BBM,brect,davila,gammaconv,ponce,spectr1,spectr2,ngu,poncespector,Ngu06,NS19} for further references and details.
+In particular, we refer to Theorem~1.15 in~\cite{ponce} for related results.
+We stress that the aforementioned papers deal with an energy defined either on $\Omega \times \Omega$ or on $\Rn \times \Rn$, with the exception of \cite{regularity,uniform,gammaconv}, which deal only with characteristic functions.
+Since our energy is defined on $Q(\Omega)$, and for functions that are not necessarily characteristic functions of some set, some extra care must be taken in order to treat the interaction $\Omega \times \Co \Omega$.
+As a matter of fact, our results, which we include for completeness, do not plainly follow from known results, even though they are principally based on \cite{davila,gammaconv}.

 We start by proving the regularity result in Theorem~\ref{thmreg}.

 \begin{proof}[Proof of Theorem~\ref{thmreg}] It was recently proved in \cite{bdlv20} that if $u$ is an $s$-minimal function, the level set $\{u\geq\lambda\}$ is $s$-minimal in $\Omega$ for every $\lambda\in\R$.
 On these grounds, we now establish \eqref{linftysupest} and \eqref{bvlocest} by making use of uniform volume and perimeter estimates that hold for $s$-minimal sets.